Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Methods

 \subsection{Background}

 HELM \citep{paischer_history_2022} was proposed as a framework for RL in partially observable environments.
-It utilizes a pretrained LM as memory mechanism that compresses past observations.
-To map environment observations $\Bo_t \in \dR^n$ to the LM it introduces the FrozenHopfield (FH) mechanism, which performs a randomized attention over pretrained token embeddings $\BE = (\Be_1, \dots, \Be_k)^\top \in \dR^{k \times m}$ of the LM, where $k$ is the vocabulary size and $m$ is the embedding dimension.
+It utilizes a pretrained language model (LM) as memory mechanism that compresses past observations.
+To map environment observations $\Bo_t \in \dR^n$ to the LM, it introduces the FrozenHopfield (FH) mechanism, which performs a randomized attention over pretrained token embeddings $\BE = (\Be_1, \dots, \Be_k)^\top \in \dR^{k \times m}$ of the LM, where $k$ is the vocabulary size and $m$ is the embedding dimension.
 Let $\BP \in \dR^{m \times n}$ be a random matrix with entries sampled independently from $\cN(0, n / m)$.
 The FH mechanism performs

 where $\beta$ is a scaling factor that controls the dispersion of $\Bx_t$ within the convex hull of the token embeddings.
 This corresponds to a spatial compression of observations to a mixture of tokens in the LM embedding space.
 Since $\BP$ is random, the association of observations $\Bo_t$ with token embeddings $\Be_i$ is arbitrary, i.e., not meaningful.
 That is, the FH mechanism does not preserve semantics.
-For temporal compression, HELM instantiates the LM with a pretrained TransformerXL (TrXL, \citealp{dai_transformer-xl_2019}) model.
+For temporal compression, HELM leverages a pretrained LM.
 At time $t$, HELM obtains a compressed history representation by

-where $\Bc_t$ represents the context cached in the memory register of TrXL up to timestep $t$.
+where $\Bc_t$ represents the context cached in the memory register of the LM up to timestep $t$.

 More recent work has shown that the FH mechanism is prone to representation collapse if observations are visually similar to each other \citep{paischer_foundation_2022,paischer_toward_2022}.
 They propose a new method, namely HELMv2, which substitutes the random mapping with a pretrained CLIP encoder.
-Subsequently, they adopt a batch normalization \cite{ioffe_batch_2015} with fixed shifting and scaling parameters to transfer the image embedding to the language space.
-Consequently, HELMv2 computes the inputs to the TrXL as
+Subsequently, they adopt a batch normalization layer \citep{ioffe_batch_2015} with fixed shifting and scaling parameters to transfer the image embedding to the language space.
+Consequently, HELMv2 computes the inputs to the LM as